 This section is used to record details of anything which might be a public health hazard or have an environmental impact on groundwater.
 You do not need to complete this section for ashes. (see guidance note on "Hazards")

 Are you aware if any of the following apply:

-Does the body of the deceased pose a risk to public health: for example did the deceased have a notifiable infectious disease or was their body "contaminated" immediately before death?
+Does the baby pose a risk to public health: for example, did the mother have a notifiable infectious disease immediately before delivery?